 - Capturing the full output distortion of a tube amp, by taking the signal from the output of the Power Amp rather than from the Line Out from the Pre Amp.
 To avoid damage to your amp, make sure the amp's output is appropriately loaded when not using speakers.
 This is actually a great way to get a nice fat tube distortion sound without having to worry about outrageous sound pressure levels.

-- Being able to dump a line or instrument level signal straight into a mixing/recording console.
+- Being able to dump a line or instrument level signal straight into a mixing/recording console at microphone level and impedence.

 - Reducing noise and signal degradation levels where extra long leads are required by replacing unbalanced leads with balanced ones.

 This becomes progressively more significant with lead lengths beyond about 4 metres (13 feet).
-A combination of signal loss over distance, RF (Radio Frequency) noise, other induced noises (mains hum and lighting control glitches) and also increasing capacitance within the guitar lead itself - all conspire to reduce signal integrity over distance.
+A combination of signal loss over distance, RF (Radio Frequency) noise, other induced noises (mains hum and lighting control glitches) and also increasing capacitance within the guitar lead itself - all conspire to degrade signal integrity as distance increases.

 - Solid / Sturdy